Dana Tai Soon Burgess: Awards and recognitions

 In 1994 he received the award for Outstanding Emerging Artist at the 12th Annual Mayor Arts Award Ceremony.
 His dance company was awarded the Mayor's Arts Award for Excellence in 2005.
 He has completed two senior Fulbrights in dance and won seven Metro D.C.
 Dance Awards as well as the Pola Nirenska Award.

 He has been honored by the Smithsonian Institution and was a prominent feature in the Smithsonian exhibition "A Korean American Century" as part of the Korean American Centennial Celebration in 2003.

 Stacy Taus-Bolstad mentioned Burgess and some of his career highlights in her 2005 book Koreans in America alongside comedian Margaret Cho under "Famous Korean Americans".

 In 2009 Burgess was featured in advertisements for the "New 202" campaign produced by the D.C.
 Commission on the Arts and Humanities to highlight art and culture in the nation's capital.

 He has been referred to as the "poet laureate of Washington dance".

 In 2012 he was described as "not only a Washington prize, but a national dance treasure" by Pulitzer Prize winner Sarah Kaufman.

 Since 2013, Burgess has been the first choreographer-in-residence at the Smithsonian National Portrait Gallery.

 March 18, 2017 was declared Dana Tai Soon Burgess Day in Santa Fe, New Mexico.

 A short documentary about Burgess and the dance company, with funding from the Humanities Council DC, called "Passages from the Journey", was premiered online in December 2020.

 In February, 2021 he received the Aaron Stein Memorial Fund Award from the American Group Psychotherapy Association.

 Burgess was the 2021 recipient of the Selma Jeanne Cohen Dance Lecture Award, presented by the Fulbright Association.

 Personal life

 In 2011, "The Reliable Source" reported that Burgess became engaged to yoga teacher and playwright Jameson Freeman while touring the temple of Angkor Wat in Cambodia.
 The couple married in Santa Fe, New Mexico in September 2015.
+The mayor of Santa Fe later visited them at their Washington home to congratulate them.
 Freeman won the Democratic primary for the 86th district of the West Virginia House of Delegates in May, 2022.
 He lost in the general election to the Republican incumbent.
+In 2024, Freeman was the vice president of The Arts Club of Washington.